Avian Expert Articles

 blue lorikeet; blue lory

-Lafeber’s Global Parrot Conservation Spotlight November 2023: The Blue Lorikeet of the Cook Islands
+Lafeber’s Global Parrot Conservation Spotlight November 2023: The Blue Lorikeet Of The Cook Islands

 This month’s Lafeber’s Global Parrot Conservation Spotlight takes us to the Cook Islands, where Conservationist Luis Ortiz-Catedral recently conducted field research on the vulnerable Kurāmo’o lorikeet, also referred to as the blue lorikeet, on the tropical Cook Islands paradise of Aitutaki.
 This royal-blue parrot faces critical threats from invasive predators and devastating cyclones in the South Pacific.
 Now a coalition of conservation groups aims to study numbers and protect nests to aid in the blue lorikeet’s survival.
 Discover how research and community stewardship offer hope for vulnerable Pacific parrots like the blue lorikeet.